What are Meter Point Administration Numbers (MPAN) & Meter Point Reference Numbers (MPRN)

 The majority of electricity utility bills have the MPAN number displayed.
 It will normally appear as a 13 digit number in a box marked 'supply number', just like is shown in the example above.
-The numbers above are simple known as the top line, these maybe requested to help indentify your supply.
+The numbers above are simply known as the top line, these maybe requested to help indentify your supply.

-Meter Point Reference Number (MPRN)
+What is a Meter Point Reference Number (MPRN)?

 An MPRN is a unique number for your gas meter.
 Like an MPAN, this isn’t the same as your customer reference number.